bustle/s3_master/README.md

 ```

 * Policies can be imported from S3 via the `fetch` subcommand.
-Policies will written to the file specified in the `s3_policies.yml`, e.g. for the above, running:
+Policies will be written to the file specified in the `s3_policies.yml`, e.g. for the above, running:

 `s3_master fetch bucket-a lifecycle`